 Vegan retreats can be enjoyed alone, with your family, or with a group of friends who also live the same lifestyle as you.
 They’re a great alternative to any standard vacation.
 If you want to see what these retreats are all about, you should try one out for your next holiday.

-On that note, you can consider our 6-night, all-inclusive retreat in the beautiful Kefalos Villages in Kos, Greece.
+On that note, why not consider our 7 night inclusive vegan life retreat in the beautiful Kefalos Village in Kos, Greece.
 This will be a great enlightening experience for you if want to explore more about the vegan way of life.